heliosdesign/helios-audio-mixer/README.md

 #### Tracks

 In HTML5 mode, creating a track that already exists will change its source, unlike Web Audio mode where this will return an error.
-This allows you to circumvent the iOS requirement that media elements can only be played after a user taps 'play'—simply play all your tracks on that first tap.
+This allows you to circumvent the iOS requirement that media elements can only be played after a user taps 'play'—simply play all your tracks on that first tap. **NOTE** that you can only play one audio element at a time.

 ```
 // Create all tracks at the start